GSuryaP/UE23CS352B-Project/README.md

 - View only their own expenses
 - Edit and delete their entries
 - View personal spending summary
-- Visualize personal expenses by category using charts
+- Download personal expenses by category or by Month
 - Filter and search their expenses dynamically

 **Admin Users:**
-- Access all features available to regular users
 - View and manage all users in the system
 - Promote/demote users to/from admin role
 - View any user's expenses